 Things to do in Nairn

-Many choose to visit Nairn during the spring and summer months due to some of the unique events that happen here during this season, including the Nairn Agricultural Show and the Nairn Highland Games.
+Many choose to visit Nairn during the spring and summer months due to some of the unique events that happen here during this season, including the Nairn Agricultural Show, Nairn Academy, and the Nairn Highland Games.

+There’s nothing better than spending a few days touring through Nairn’s golf clubs.
 Choose between championship golf courses such as Nairn Golf Club, Nairn Dunbar Golf Club, and Castle Stuart.